FourPalms/pr-reviewer-console-app/README.md

 # Agent Runner

-A Golang console application that interacts with OpenAI's API to send prompts and receive responses.
+A Golang console application that leverages OpenAI's API for automated Pull Request review and code analysis.

 ## Project Structure